UniversalDependencies/UD_German-GSD/README.md

   * Fixed tokenization, lemmatization and tagging of ordinal numerals.
   * Added the Degree feature to adjectives.
   * Fixed values of VerbForm where they did not match XPOS.
+  * Fixed the Definite feature: it applies only to DET PronType=Art.

 2021-11-15 v2.9
   * Fixed UPOS and DEPREL of attributive usages of 'manche'.